Exxon, Conoco see a quarterly payoff from natural gas

 The results surpassed analysts' expectation for profit of $1.88 per share, according to Thomson Reuters I/B/E/S.

-Total production fell about 6 percent to 4.2 million barrels of oil equivalent per day (boepd).
+Total production fell about 6 percent to 4.2 million barrels of oil equivalent per day (boed).

 Conoco's first-quarter profit was flat at $2.1 billion, or $1.17 per share.
 Excluding items, the Houston company earned $1.81 a share, beating analysts' estimates for $1.56 per share, according to Thomson Reuters I/B/E/S.

-Conoco's oil and gas output from continuing operations excluding Libya edged up to 1.53 million boepd in the three months through March 31 from a year earlier, in line with analysts' expectations.
+Conoco's oil and gas output from continuing operations excluding Libya edged up to 1.53 million boed in the three months through March 31 from a year earlier, in line with analysts' expectations.